 If you want to start buying individual stocks and make your money work for you, Google Finance is a great place to conduct thorough research and learn more about stock investment strategies that will help you reach your financial goals.
 This article gives you key information about Google Finance, and how you can maximize its data.

 Instead, they are chosen for you.
 For instance, if you want to invest in gold stocks but don’t know which stocks to pick, there are dozens of gold ETFs already out there that are baskets for popular gold stocks.

 If you want to go full Wolf of Wall Street and pick your own stocks, however, you will need to conduct some research.

-Simply put, Google Finance can be one of the best places to get a large volume of useful information as you explore your various investment options.
+Simply put, Google Finance can be one of the best places to get a large volume of useful information as you explore your various investment options before investing your money.
 In addition to having a ton of outstanding information on thousands of companies, Google Finance also has an awesome effective Portfolio tool.

 An Introduction to Google Finance